Liskeard and Caradon Railway: Early years

 The company was immediately successful, with considerable and increasing tonnages conveyed: 10,000 tons were carried in 1849, and net profit was £364.
 About 70% of the carrying was metal ore downwards, with nearly 30% being coal uphill to fuel the mine engines; the remainder was granite – although this did not realise the volumes originally contemplated – timber, sand, lime, iron and sundries.

 The route of the railway was from close to the dressing floors of the South Caradon Mine, south and then westwards on the slope of the valley below Darite, crossing under the road at Polwrath Bridge, and then south-west, turning back eastwards across the northern margin of St Cleer where there was a goods depot.
 Passing south of Venland Cross, the course then turned west again to Tremabe.
 It was here that the line terminated in 1844; it is likely that there was no depot here, but simply that the individual wagons were stopped alongside the road and the ores trans-shipped there.

 At the same time, a branch from near the Cheesewring Quarry – the owner, John Trethewey had internal sidings – ran broadly south, crossing through what became Minions village, and then descending by the incline at Gonamena, passing South Caradon further up the hillside, and running parallel to the main line, descending and joining it at Polwrath Bridge.

-When the line was extended in 1846 from Tremabe to Moorswater, it ran west at first, soon turning back on a curve of 3 chains radius (66 yards, 60 m) at Old Treworgy, then turning south and then west, finally descending with the East Looe River all the way to Moorswater, where there were sidings adjacent to the Canal basin.
+When the line was extended in 1846 from Tremabe to Moorswater, it ran west at first, soon turning back on a curve of 3 chains radius (66 yards, 60 m) at Old Treworgy, then turning south and then west, finally descending with the East Looe River all the way to Moorswater, where there were sidings adjacent to the canal basin.

 Passengers

 Disused Liskeard and Caradon Railway bridge, Darite.

 The L&CR was conceived as a mineral railway, and the carriage of passengers was not contemplated or authorised.
 However the rock formation at the Cheesewring was a considerable local attraction, and organised excursions to it were undertaken; the West Briton reported a temperance excursion to the spot in June 1850.
 The excursions appear to have been hauled uphill by horse traction and returned by gravity.

 Individual businessmen appear to have been granted passes on a casual basis; the company did not have passenger coaches, so any passengers had to travel in wagons, such conveyance being at their own risk.
 The L&CR had no powers to carry passengers but did carry them, in open wagons, by using a legal loophole.
 The passengers travelled free, but a charge was made for the carriage of their hats, coats and parcels, "a system not abandoned until 31 December 1916".
-This form of casual passenger carriage had also been taking place on the LLUC's railway.
+This form of casual passenger carriage had also been taking place on the Liskeard and Looe Union Canal's railway.